meisben/openCV_collection/README.md

 # openCV_collection
- A collection of useful openCV scripts, mostly written in python
+A collection of openCV scripts that i've written and find useful, mostly written in python